plan-systems/design-docs/proof-of-correctness.md

 ## System Synopsis

 - The system proposed is "IRC-inspired" in that community and member information is organized into vast virtual channel addressing space.
 However, instead of entries entered into channels just being rebroadcast to connected clients (as on an IRC server), entries _persist_ — and are stored as replicated transactions on **𝓛<sub>C</sub>**.
-- When a channel is created, it is assigned a `ChannelProtocol` string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them.
+- When a channel is created, it is assigned a protocol string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them (conceptually inspired from MIME types).
 This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, affords graphical client interfaces rich and wide-open possibilities.
 - Also inspired from IRC, each channel has its own permissions settings.
 Every channel is controlled by an "access control" channel ("ACC"), a channel that conforms to a protocol designed to specify channel permissions.
 Like other channels, each ACC designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
-- Members, channels, and **C** itself uses security "epochs" to demarcate security events and furnish [permissions assurance](#permissions-assurance).
+- Members, channels, and **C** itself uses security "epochs" to demarcate security events, in effect furnishing [permissions assurance](#permissions-assurance).
-- Each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by replaying newly arriving entries from **𝓛<sub>C</sub>**, possibly rejecting entries or deferring entries for later processing as appropriate.
+- In a flow known as [channel entry validation](#channel-entry-validation), each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by attempting to merge newly arriving entries from **𝓛<sub>C</sub>**, deferring entries for later validation as appropriate.
-- Hence, the entry processing pipeline forms a securely contained processing core system of operation above and outside **C**'s channel data space, like how a conventional OS kernel carefully maintains an internal pipeline of ordered operations.
+- In effect, the system presented here forms a secure and compartmentalized core outside **C**'s channel data space, like how an OS carefully maintains internal pipelines and hierarchies of operations and permissions in an attempt to serve user processes.

 ## System Security

 - Let `UUID` represent a constant-length independently generated identifier that ensures no reasonable chance of peer collision.
-Although it is difficult to express [collision odds](http://preshing.com/20110504/hash-collision-probabilities/) in meaningful human terms (even for "modest" probability spaces such as 1 in 2<sup>160</sup>), 20 to 32 pseudo-randomly generated bytes is more than sufficient to implement `UUID`.
+Although it is difficult to express [collision odds](http://preshing.com/20110504/hash-collision-probabilities/) in meaningful human terms (even for "modest" probability spaces such as 1 in 2<sup>160</sup>), 20 to 32 pseudo-randomly generated bytes is [more than sufficient](hash-collision-odds.py) to implement `UUID`.
 - Each member, **m**, in **C** securely maintains custody of two "keyrings":
    1. **[]K<sub>m</sub>**, member **m**'s _personal keyring_, used to:
        - decrypt/encrypt information "sent" to/from that member